Surajv311/mDumpSWE/README.md

 The greater the degree of optimization done, the more time a JIT compiler spends in the execution stage.
 Therefore it cannot afford to do all the optimizations that a static compiler is capable of, because of the extra overhead added to the execution time and moreover its view of the program is also restricted.

+#### Others

+- Jackson Object Mapper method can be used to serialize any Java value as a byte array.
+- The Java Persistence API (JPA) is used to persist data between Java object and relational database.
+- Object Relational Mapping (ORM) is a functionality which is used to develop and maintain a relationship between an object and relational database by mapping an object state to database column.
+It is capable to handle various database operations easily such as inserting, updating, deleting etc.

 ------------------------------

 ### HTTP 1.1 vs HTTP 2.0